q-viper/Unity-Errors-Solutions/README.md

 # Unity-UI-Slider
-A C# Script to slide UI items under a panel.
+A Repository to collect errors that I got while learning/working with Unity.

+## Build Error
+* `CommandInvokationFailure: Gradle build failed.`
+> Try to clear a .gradle folder inside Users/username folder.